 The Maurice Wilkins Centre is guided by top scientists and entrepreneurs and funded by the New Zealand Government.

-It is overseen by the Maurice Wilkins Centre Board, which meets three times a year to monitor the progress of its research programmes, outreach and education outcomes, and compliance with its funding mandate and budget.
+It is overseen by the Maurice Wilkins Centre Board, which meets three to four times a year to monitor the progress of its research programmes, outreach and education outcomes, and compliance with its funding mandate and budget.
 The Board also provides advice on the development of the Centre’s research and on matters of administration, external relations and international engagement.

-In addition the Centre benefits from the guidance of its Scientific Advisory Board, which comprises ten internationally recognised scientists and bio-entrepreneurs.
+In addition the Centre benefits from the guidance of its Scientific Advisory Board, which comprises internationally recognised scientists and bio-entrepreneurs.
 The Scientific Advisory Board meets biennially to review the Centre’s research programme and advise on future directions.